-This document contains late-breaking product information, updates, and troubleshooting tips.
+This document contains product information, updates and troubleshooting tips.

 Menu Names And Style Linking

-In many Windows® applications, instead of every font appearing on the menu, fonts are grouped into style-linked sets, and only the name of the base style font for a set is shown in the menu.
-The italic and the bold weight fonts of the set (if any) are not shown in the font menu, but can still be accessed by selecting the base style font, and then using the italic and bold style buttons.
-In this family, such programs will show only the following base style font names in the menu:
+In many Windows® applications, instead of every font appearing on the menu, fonts are grouped into style-linked sets and only the name of the base style font for a set is shown in the menu.
+The italic and the bold weight fonts of the set (if any) are not shown in the font menu, but can still be accessed by selecting the base style font and then using the italic and bold style buttons.
+In this family, such programmes will show only the following base style font names in the menu:

 |Source Serif Pro||[none]||Source Serif Pro Regular|